configcat/.github/profile/README.md

 - Your feature flags get distributed across the ConfigCat CDN.
 - The ConfigCat SDK in your application downloads and evaluates the feature flags.

+Read more about the [ConfigCat components and architecture.](https://configcat.com/architecture/)

 ![Architecture](profile/architecture.jpg)

 ##  🤓 Get started with ConfigCat